 Hello and Welcome!

 My name is Andrea Moser.
 I’m a Brisbane-based mixed media artist working from my studio in the city's leafy western suburbs.
-My practice explores the concept of change and transitions, using the interplay between encaustic wax and acrylics to map the shifts in the world around us.
+My practice explores the concept of change and transitions, using encaustic wax or acrylics to map the shifts in the world around us.

-I enjoy pushing the boundaries of encaustic—a 2,000-year-old medium—to create modern works that challenge how we view this ancient art form.
+I enjoy pushing the boundaries of encaustic wax—a 2,000-year-old medium—to create modern works that challenge how we view this ancient art form.
 By painting with a blowtorch, I layer wax, pigments, and oil paint to build surfaces defined by texture and depth.
-My creative journey is shaped by my European roots and my life in Australia; my background in business and local government fuels my interest in how cultural perspectives and identity evolve over time.
-Whether through the heat of the torch or the stroke of a brush, my work is an investigation into how we belong within a constantly shifting environment.
+My creative journey is shaped by my European roots and my life in Australia; my background in business and local government fuels my interest in how perspectives and identity evolve over time.
+Whether through the heat of the torch or the stroke of a brush, my work is an investigation into how we and the environment change over time.

 Deconstructed Lifecycle Collection (Encaustic Wax)